-In 2010, NISCO up-scaled its WIBI model to include 1,368 farmers, and over the last five years, ~28,000 farmers have been insured through farmers' cooperative unions, micro-finance institutes and other social organisations.
-There is further potential for upscaling
+In 2010, NISCO up-scaled its WIBI model to include 1,368 farmers205, and over the last five years, ~28,000 farmers have been insured through farmers' cooperative unions, micro-finance institutes and other social organisations206.
+There is further potential for upscaling WIBI in Ethiopia, as rural communities perceive climate as a real threat, and are therefore open to new approaches that mitigate against climate-related hazards.

-&lt;sup>200 Meherette, E. 2009.
+202 Meherette, E. 2009.
 Innovations in insuring the poor: providing weather index and indemnity insurance in Ethiopia.
 International Food Policy Research Institute, Washington DC.

-&lt;sup>201 Meherette, E. 2009.
+203 Meherette, E. 2009.
 Innovations in insuring the poor: providing weather index and indemnity insurance in Ethiopia.
 International Food Policy Research Institute, Washington DC.

-&lt;sup>202 Balzer, N & Hess, U. 2010.
+204 Balzer, N & Hess, U. 2010.
 Climate change and weather risk management: evidence from index-based insurance schemes in China and Ethiopia.
-Revolution: From Food Aid to Food Assistance - instruments 103-123.
+Revolution: From Food Aid to Food Assistance - instruments 103- 123.

-&lt;sup>203 Araya NS.
+205 Araya NS.
 2011.
 Weather insurance for farmers: experience from Ethiopia.
 IFAD.

-&lt;sup>204 Taddese, B. 2015.
+206 Taddese, B. 2015.
 Evaluation of the existing rainfall index insurance in Ethiopia's Nyala Insurance Company (NISCO), Ethiopia.
 In: The challenges of index-based insurance for food security in developing countries, conference paper.